Jonathan-Mandl/Ex4/README.md

  - Command4() - init command4 obejct.
  - execute() - print the results of the knn algorithem from the data to classify.

-The Command5.cpp class is the option if the user enter 5 to download results.
+The Command5.cpp class is the option if the user enter 5 to download results to local path.
 The functions in that class is:
  - Command5() - init command5 obejct.
  - execute() - get from the user local path to creat file with the results of the knn algorithem on the classify data.